nigels-code/think-piece/README.md

 I wrote this while following Steve Kinney's Frontend Masters "Firebase with React" course.

-Technologies used: React, Firebase (Firestore), Javascript, HTML, SASS.
+A Single Page Application developed with React, Firebase (Firestore), Javascript, HTML, SASS.

 I have connected this repo to Cloudflare Pages.
 Open <https://think-piece.pages.dev/> to see the project in production.